 Why does it take so long to get an appointment?

 Currently, there are too few genetic doctors in Hawai‘i.
 The doctors at Hawai‘i Community Genetics see patients of all ages at several hospitals and clinics.
 As part of this, they travel to the neighbor islands to see patients.
-Also, Drs.
-Seaver and Slavin teach at the local medical school and at hospitals in the community.
+Also, Dr. Seaver teaches at the local medical school and at hospitals in the community.
 Finally, genetic consults can be quite complex and time consuming, so fewer patients can be seen each week compared to other doctors.

 Why was my child referred to genetics clinic?

 Patients are usually referred by their primary care physician or a specialty doctor.
 Sometimes, individuals request our services because they have a family history of a genetic condition or they hope to explore unanswered questions about a medical condition in their family.
 Some common reasons that people come to genetics clinic include:

 - Birth defects (eg. cleft lip/palate, congenital heart defects, neural tube defect)

 - Known or suspected chromosomal or genetic condition